 Alexandra Park and Palace Charitable Trust intends to implement charging in its car parks in 2022.
 Following consultation in 2019 and extensive planning and preparation work, we are now finalising our implementation plan.
-It is expected that car park charging will be in place by Spring 2022.

 The main reason for introducing parking charges is financial.
 It costs £3.6million a year to keep the Park and Palace safely open to the public, and with increasing costs and a backlog of repairs, we need to find new income streams to ensure we can continue to deliver our charitable duties.